rdepping/scripts/README.md

-# Matthew's Shell Scripts
+# Jim's Shell Scripts

+These are a series of utility scripts for Bash, based on originals from Matthew McCullough, with some additions of mine.

+As Matthew said in his original:
-These are a series of utility scripts for Bash and ZShell from Matthew McCullough.
-Many are derived from prior works of open source, but some original URLs have been lost.
+"Many are derived from prior works of open source, but some original URLs have been lost.
 Please point out any original art URLs and they will be added.
-I always strive to give credit to prior art authors.
+I always strive to give credit to prior art authors."

 Please fork, fix, enhance, and send pull requests.

 # MIT License

+Copyright (c) 2014, Jim Lawton
 Copyright (c) 2010, Matthew McCullough, Ambient Ideas, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy